tomaszkubacki/kafka_spring_demo/infra/README.md

-## terraform topic management
+## Terraform topic management

-Terraform is universal tool to do resource management.
+Terraform is a universal tool to do resource management.
-Terraform has Kafka plugin to manage topics.
+Terraform has a plugin to manage Kafka topics.
 [main.ft](main.tf) contains our topic management.

 Before we start we need to initialize terraform  state by invoking: